-It is important to recognize that both the ADP and our models include the upward distortions to real and nominal notional wages caused by the employee's bargaining power a, real value of worker's time while unemployed c, and the inertia of real wages (1-z) in equation (8).
-That is, when the parameters in equation (8) have values $0 < a \le 1$, 0 < c and $0 < z \le 1$, real and nominal notional wages are higher than the equilibrium level that clears excess supply and demand in the labor market (a = 0, z = 1, c = 0).
+It is important to recognize that both the ADP and our models include the upward distortions to real and nominal notional wages caused by the employee's bargaining power a, the real value of the worker's time while unemployed c, and the inertia of real wages (1-z) in equation (8).
+That is, when the parameters in equation (8) have values $0 < a \le 1$, 0 < c, and $0 < z \le 1$, real and nominal notional wages are higher than the equilibrium level that clears excess supply and demand in the labor market (a = 0, c = 0, z = 1).
 We call these distortions labor market distortions.